goodrobots/MAVCesium/README.md

 * Support responsive layouts
 * etc...

-Development is being undertaken on a Ubuntu 14.04 x64 machine and has been tested on a 16.04 x64 machine.
-As the dependencies are pure python I expect it will install and run on a windows machine, however this is currently untested.
+Development is being undertaken on a Ubuntu 16.04 x64 machine and has been tested on a 14.04 x64 machine.
+As the (few) dependencies are pure python I expect it will install and run on a windows machine, however this is currently untested.

 ### How it works
-When you load the MAVCesium module two servers are created by default: A [flask web server](http://flask.pocoo.org/) and a twisted web socket server.
-The flask server handles static data requests while the twisted web socket streams JSON between [MAVProxy](https://github.com/Dronecode/MAVProxy) and the webgl enabled browser, driving the display.
+When you load the MAVCesium module a single [tornado server](http://www.tornadoweb.org/en/stable/) is created.
+This server handles handles static data requests while also streaming JSON between [MAVProxy](https://github.com/Dronecode/MAVProxy) and your webgl enabled browser, driving the display.

 The display is updated only as new data is received via the telemetry stream, so the faster the telemetry stream the 'smoother' the display update will be.